A Guide to Psychology and its Practice

 and Answers

-I’ve been seeing a therapist for 6 out of an allotted 9 sessions.
+I’ve been seeing a therapist for six out of an allotted nine sessions.
 From the beginning, I’ve been uncomfortable with him.
 First it was his decision to stop me from talking about my childhood because he felt we didn’t have enough sessions to “get into that.”
 Then I felt that he was judging me when he told me that I was dependent (struggling financially) because there was a payoff in it for me, rather than looking at how I was taught the behavior from an early age and helping me to understand why I do what I do.
 Now, today, when I asked him how to build my self-esteem in business rather than constantly doubting myself, he told me that he thinks I need to “struggle so that I’ll learn how to hustle.”
 None of this feels good to me and I want to quit therapy with him.
 Am I in transference, or is my discomfort with his style reason enough to terminate therapy with him?
 I’ve been to many therapists in my life and this is the first time I’ve ever questioned leaving a therapist, which makes me wonder if I’m just being pushed to my edge, or if I’ve found a condescending therapist?

 If you have been to many psychotherapists in your life, that means that you have some deep, unconscious issues to resolve.
 And the fact that you have some deep, unconscious issues to resolve means that the managed care system wants nothing to do with you because it will cost them too much money to treat you properly.
 Their attitude is, “Stop whining and get cured already!”